alexius/file_storage_api/README.md

 5. Set in ".env" file all needed data like credentials for accessing to the DB (Database) and other environment variables.
 6. You should have installed MySQL on server.
 4. Run `php artisan migrate` to created "files" table in DB.
+5. Run `php artisan storage:link` and create folder 'files' in '/storage/app/' folder where the files will be stored on server.
-5. Configure your WEB server (Apache, Nginx...).
+6. Configure your WEB server (Apache, Nginx...).
 The routes to perform API requests are:
   ```
   # Get file's information.
 GET Request
   http://your.domain/api/get-file-info/{file_id}